What Do Rotary Drill Operator Do?

 How do I Become a Drill Operator?

-Those thinking about becoming a Rotary Drill Operator might also be interested in the following careers:
+Those interested in being a Rotary Drill Operator may also be interested in:

 Image Credit: Tomwsulcer via Creative Commons CC0 1.0 Universal Public Domain Dedication